OOP2018/labexam1-test/README.md

 Suppose your project is in a directory named `labexam1-yourname`.
 Then do this:

-1. Make sure your project *does not* have a directory named `test`.
-If you do, either move it or use a different name (in step 2) for the "test" code from this submodule.
+1. Make sure your project **does not** have a directory named `test`.
+If you do, either rename it or delete it.

 2. Add this repository (labexam1-test) to your project into a **new directory named test** **inside your project directory**.
 Use a command window for this.
    ```shell